robertschmidt54/UnixTutorial_BCBWorkshop/README.md

 wget https://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/002/116/925/GCF_002116925.1_ASM211692v1/GCF_002116925.1_ASM211692v1_genomic.fna.gz
 wget https://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/002/116/925/GCF_002116925.1_ASM211692v1/GCF_002116925.1_ASM211692v1_genomic.gff.gz
 ```
 We should now have two files in our RefGenome directory: the reference genome in fasta format (.fna) and the annotation file in GFF format (.gff).
-They are both compressed using gzip, and thus if we try to look at them with ```cat``` or ```less``` we will just get gibberish.
+They are both compressed using gzip (hence the ```.gz``` extension), and thus if we try to look at them with ```cat``` or ```less``` we will just get gibberish.
 Instead we can use the command ```zcat``` to uncompress and view the files.
 Go ahead and give it a try.
 If you can read the output you're doing it correctly.
 Here's what the first few lines of GFF file will look like:

 ```
 ##gff-version 3